krwenholz/Resume/resume.md

 Engineering Manager\null\hfill March 2019 - March 2020

-Built a small, mighty team of three with a focus all things data.

 - Worked with a product manager to target customer's needs in yearly and quarterly OKRs, and projects
 - Planned work with reports and executing on more than 70% of quarterly objectives
 - Wrote software for non-blocking projects, including interviewer invoicing, interviewer onboarding enhancements, and data transformations across AWS Lambda and ECS
-- Grew to six direct reports: software engineers ranging from intern to senior, data analysts, and a data scientist
+- Grew the team to six direct reports: software engineers ranging from intern to senior, data analysts, and a data scientist

 Senior Software Engineer\null\hfill March 2018 - March 2019

-Tackled thorny problems with a small team.

 - Designed and built a video chat application with Twilio to replace Google Hangouts
 - Built best practices through a blameless postmortem culture, design documents, sprints, and healthy code reviews